gar13177/routine_tracker/README.md

 ADD . /code/
 ```

 We added this line: `COPY scripts/start.sh /`.
 Since our `context` was set to `backend` in `docker-compose.yml`, we will have access to `scripts/start.sh` in the Docker container when it starts up.
-Now that we have carefully moved all of our files into place, we are ready to user `docker-compse up`.
+Now that we have carefully moved all of our files into place, we are ready to user `docker-compose up`.
 This command does nothing more than running multiple containers as specified by the `docker-compose.yml` file.
 Actually, it takes care of two other important docker concept: `networks` and `volumes`--we will get to these soon.

 By default, `docker-compose up` looks for a file named `docker-compose.yml` in the same directory that it uses to start containers.